 - Conduct statistical analyses, surveys, and tests.

-- Recommend process, personnel, or product changes in order to make internal departments more efficient.
+- Recommend process, personnel, or product changes to make internal departments more efficient.

 - Invent new systems or alter existing ones.